Tetsushi Sakamoto

-Tetsushi Sakamoto (坂本 哲志, Sakamoto Tetsushi) is a Japanese politician who served as the Minister of Loneliness from 12 February 2021 to 4 October 2021.
-He is also a member of the House of Representatives in the Diet (national legislature), representing the Liberal Democratic Party (Japan).
+Tetsushi Sakamoto (坂本 哲志, Sakamoto Tetsushi) is a Japanese politician who served as the minister of loneliness from 12 February 2021 to 4 October 2021 and as the Minister of Agriculture, Forestry and Fisheries from 14 December 2023 to 1 October 2024.
+He is also a member of the House of Representatives in the Diet (national legislature), representing the Liberal Democratic Party.

 Career

 A native of Ōzu, Kumamoto and graduate of Chuo University, he had served in the assembly of Kumamoto Prefecture for four terms since 1991.
 He was elected to the House of Representatives for the first time in 2003.

 His profile on the LDP website: